RATING: PG 13 for some rather rough language

 The dog Sadie found a spot beside Ezra, where the gambler could lay his hand from time to time on the animal's head.
 Young Donny didn't engage in the gambling, but watched in awe.

-his brother answered patiently.
-Abe slapped the boy on the knee and laughed,
+Zeke something and his brother answered patiently.
+Abe slapped the boy on the

 Ezra would glance to the boy from time to time, including him in the discussions.
 Donny wasn't playing the game, but he was involved as any of the men in the conversation that surrounded it.